WannabeSmith/wannabesmith.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Student in the Child Health Evaluative Sciences at the Hospital for Sick Children (SickKids) under the supervision of [Dr. Eleanor Pullenayegum](http://www.dlsph.utoronto.ca/faculty-profile/pullenayegum-eleanor/).
-I received a BMath in Pure Math and Statistics from the University of Waterloo in 2018 and will be entering the PhD program in Statistics at Carnegie Mellon University in August 2019.
+Hi!
+Thanks for visiting my website.
+It's still somewhat under construction.

+I am a PhD student in the Department of Statistics & Data Science at Carnegie Mellon University.
+Outside of school, I like to play the drums, go snowboarding, and watch way too much TV.

 ---